srsexton94/moodtracker-client/README.md

 --

-This project's current presentation is the product of significant effort and pride on the part of the developer and this concludes with sincere and plentiful thanks for your time and consideration.
+This project's current presentation is the product of much effort and pride on the part of the developer and concludes with sincere and plentiful thanks for your time and consideration.
 All feedback and contributions will be dutifully reviewed and greatly appreciated.